aff3ct/aff3ct/doc/sphinx/source/compilation/compilation.rst

                section.

 .. note:: On Windows, it is recommended to download a version of CMake with an
-          installer: it looks like ``cmake-x.x.x-win64-x64.msi``.
+          installer: it looks like :program:`cmake-x.x.x-win64-x64.msi`.

-.. warning:: It is recommended to add CMake to your system PATH during the
+.. warning:: It is recommended to add CMake to your system *PATH* during the
              installation.

+.. danger:: AFF3CT needs at least the version **3.0.2**.

 .. image:: images/cmake_path.png
    :align: center